susannaha8/B-Real/README.md

 ### Select Board & Install Libraries

+Select the ESP-Wrover-Kit as your board, select your port for serial input, and install asyncTCP and ESPAsyncWebServer libraries in the Arduino API.
+From there, you should be able to upload the code.

 ### How does the code work?

 The code begins by initing the camera, starting the web server, and mounting SPIFFS, a file system for the ESP32.
 On a GET request from a client (ex. a browser trying to reach the webpage), the ESP32 sends an HTML page saved in the variable `index_html`.
 When the client clicks one of the timer buttons, the `timer()` function begins.
 After some time, the `capturePhoto()` function in the HTML is called, which allows the ESP32 to change the `takeNewPhoto` flag. `capturePhotoSaveSpiffs()`, which is sitting in a loop on the ESP32 depenent on the flag, finally gets called and takes the photo.
 After the timer on the webpage is up, a new button appears that refreshes the page and the photo appears.